Assistant Professor; Director of Undergraduate Studies

-Jamie's research has a local and regional focus, with an emphasis on New York State urban areas and water systems and the Susquehanna watershed.
-She studies and designs novel ecologies and land-based infrastructures (e.g. soils, forests) that perform work for cities with minimal or alternative inputs.
+Jamie is interested in the role of design research as a complement to scientific research.
+Her research is situated within the region, with an emphasis on New York State, NY's Great Lakes, and the Susquehanna watershed.
+Jamie's research focuses on the role of uncertainty in design related primarily to floodplains and climate change.
+She studies and designs novel ecologies and land-based infrastructures (e.g. soils, forests) that perform work with minimal or alternative inputs.

 This is an especially compelling time for the discipline of landscape architecture, when we have powerful technical tools and access to data that allow us to grapple with complex landscape design problems involving cross-scale analyses and projecting change through time.
 Tying this abstract information back to the material, poetic and experiential qualities of landscape is the crux of landscape architecture.
 My teaching asks students to model landscape systems, field sample soil and test it, wade into waters to measure creek geomorphology, translate real time data from field sample sites, represent landscape dynamics, and design landscape interventions as experiments.